pauldisney354/reading-notes/201/class5.md

     -   **Letter-spacing**: Adds space between each character.
     -   **Padding**: Adds space around the entire element, creating separation from surrounding content.

+    ### Things I Want to Know More About
+- How do different browsers handle `alt` text display?
+- What are some common color contrast guidelines for accessibility?
+- How can I use SVG animations effectively on a webpage?